-- 1. The Adult Recognitions GoTeam can only consider information included in the eForm and the accompanying Supporting Endorsements.
+- 1. The Adult Recognitions Committee can only consider information included in the eForm and the accompanying Supporting Endorsements.
 Keep in mind the nomination is being reviewed by a committee that might not know the individual. - 2.
 Each nomination is considered on its own merit and is not rated against other nominations.
 The best nominations and endorsements include as much supporting information as possible.
-Facts and figures help the GoTeam see the nominee in the best light.
+Facts and figures help the Committee see the nominee in the best light.
 IMPORTANT: The facts must be relevant to the award being nominated for.
 If they are nominated for Honor Pin, which is recognizing service to more than one Service Unit, details about the nominee's troop should not be included. - 3.
-It is recommended that there is at least three years between nominations of an individual.
-The time between nominations can be used to encourage great volunteers with informal recognitions such as Volunteer of the Month, or other options shown on the GSGLA Pinterest section, Thank You, Volunteers!
-This can encourage volunteers to continue serving while they grow in the Girl Scout organization through service opportunities. - 4.
+It is recommended that there is at least three years between nominations of an individual. - 4.
 When submitting nomination information, keep the supporting information specific to the award.
 As an example, since the Honor Pin is awarded based on assisting more than one Service Unit, information regarding her/his troop would not be relevant. - 5.
 Although we want to recognize our volunteers frequently, we also want to make the awards truly meaningful.
 The awards are not meant as stepping stones to another award.
 Volunteers should be recognized for their service and then nominated for additional awards for additional bodies of work.